 -

 Tray.
 Silver-plated metal.
 Circa 1900.
-Footed tray made of silver-plated metal decorated with an elaborate composition based on plant elements, openwork areas, oval mirrors with pearls and cut-out edges.
-Along with the notes of classicist influence that it presents, it is possible to appreciate a composition and certain somewhat more advanced details and a slight modernist air.
+A standing tray made of silver-plated metal, decorated with an elaborate composition of plant motifs, openwork areas, oval mirrors with pearls, and cut edges.
+Alongside its classical influences, one can appreciate a more advanced composition and certain details, as well as a subtle modernist touch.

 · Size: 27x27x6 cms.